 Israel accused of opening fire on Gaza civilians waiting for food as Hamas says war death toll over 30,000 people

 Tel Aviv — Witnesses and medics said Israeli forces opened fire Thursday on thousands of Palestinians who had gathered in an open area of Gaza City hoping to receive food and other desperately needed humanitarian aid.
 Hamas, which controlled the Gaza Strip for almost two decades before it sparked the current war with its Oct.
-7 terror attack on Israel, said Israeli forces "targeted a gathering of thousands of citizens while they were waiting to receive food aid," killing dozens and leaving hundreds more wounded.
+7 terror attack on Israel, said Israeli forces "targeted a gathering of thousands of citizens while they were waiting to receive food aid."

+Gaza's Hamas-run Ministry of Health said at least 104 people were killed and more than 750 others wounded.

-The Israel Defense Forces said, however, that the casualties were the result of "a violent gathering of Gazan residents" around aid trucks, and dozens of people were "injured as a result of being crushed and trampled."
-The IDF said the incident was under review.
+The Israel Defense Forces said the casualties were the result of "a violent gathering of Gazan residents" around aid trucks, during which it said dozens of people were "injured as a result of being crushed and trampled."

+An IDF official said later that after the chaos, at a nearby crossing point between north and south Gaza, Israeli forces first fired warning shots and then opened fire on civilians who rushed toward aid trucks and an accompanying IDF tank.
+The official said IDF forces had "fired at those who posed a threat," and stressed that the incident remained under review.

 The head of one hospital in the decimated Palestinian territory said at least 10 bodies were brought in from the scene, along with dozens of wounded.